 Notable Results / Cases

-Multiple Appraisals /Omitted Property – An office building was back-assessed for prior years creating multiple tax assessments along with penalties and interest.
-The owner protested under the wrong Tax Code provision and failed to pay any taxes.
-This caused the dismissal of the owner's original appeal.
-By pursuing a subsequent appeal under an alternative remedy the appraisal district acknowledged the building had already been assessed under a different appraisal account.
-The appraisal records corrected and all back taxes were zeroed out.
+Multiple Appraisals /Omitted Property – An office building was back-assessed for prior years creating multiple tax delinquencies along with penalties and interest.
+The owner protested under the wrong provision and failed to pay any tax.
+This caused the dismissal of the original appeal.
+By pursuing a subsequent appeal under an alternative remedy the appraisal district acknowledged the building had been assessed on another account.
+The records corrected and all back taxes were zeroed out.

 Appraisal Correction – An oil company’s defunct subsidiary stored salvage parts with a third party.
 The appraisal district valued the parts at $1.5 million.
 Protest deadlines passed, and a delinquent tax suit loomed.
 Through diligent representation, the collection suit was successfully halted and the appraisal account inactivated after showing no inventory existed.